A Hazy Shade of Winter

-"A Hazy Shade of Winter" is a song by American music duo Simon & Garfunkel, released on October 22, 1966, initially as a stand-alone single, but subsequently included on the duo's fourth studio album, Bookends (1968).
+"A Hazy Shade of Winter" is a song by American music duo Simon & Garfunkel, released on October 22, 1966, initially as a stand-alone single, but subsequently included on the duo's album Bookends (1968).
 It peaked at number 13 on the Billboard Hot 100.

-In 1987, the Bangles recorded a cover version for the soundtrack of the film Less than Zero, which peaked at number two on the Billboard Hot 100.
-In 2019, Gerard Way and Ray Toro recorded a cover version for the Netflix Original series The Umbrella Academy.
+In 1987, the Bangles recorded a cover version for the soundtrack of the film Less Than Zero, which peaked at number 2 on the Billboard Hot 100.
+In 2019, Gerard Way and Ray Toro recorded a cover version for the series The Umbrella Academy.

 Background

 The duo recorded "A Hazy Shade of Winter" during the sessions for Parsley, Sage, Rosemary and Thyme (1966), but the song was not included on an album until 1968's Bookends.

 Composition

-"A Hazy Shade of Winter" follows a more rock-tinged sound, with a fairly straightforward verse-refrain structure.
+"A Hazy Shade of Winter" follows a rock-tinged sound, with a fairly straightforward verse-refrain structure.
 The song dates back to Simon's days in England in 1965; it follows a hopeless poet, with "manuscripts of unpublished rhyme", unsure of his achievements in life.

 The lyrics recall the transition from fall to winter, as suggested by the repetition of the final chorus of the song: